cloudmesh-community/book/chapters/class/516/communication.md

 This class does not use books from publishers as cloud computing is constantly changing, and by the time you place the purchase order, the book may already be outdated.
 Instead, we have prepared online books that are continually evolving.

-We like to illustrate on a simple example of what happened to us in the past.
-We prepared with great detail information about Azure.
-However, throughout the semester, the way on how to interact with it was changed dramatically.
-Now if you would have had a book, the entire chapter about Azure would have been outdated.
-However, within less than a week, we were able to replace the content, so everyone in the class can benefit from our updates very quickly.
-Not only that, because our material is online, you will likely find an updated version in the future even after your class is completed.
-No printed textbook can provide this service.
+It is even expected that tools or services you use will evolve during the semester.

 We have the following books in ePub and PDF available.
 The ePub version is our preferred version: